MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 ## Settings for automated testing and user history

 The Compliance Manager settings in the Microsoft 365 compliance center allow you to enable and disable automatic testing of improvement actions.
-The settings also allow you to manage the data of users associated to improvement actions, including the ability to reassign improvement actions to a different users.
+The settings also allow you to manage the data of users associated to improvement actions, including the ability to reassign improvement actions to a different user.
 Only people with a global administrator or Compliance Manager Administrator role can access the Compliance Manager settings.

 ### Set up automated testing

 Some improvement actions in Compliance Manager are also monitored by [Microsoft Secure Score](https://docs.microsoft.com/microsoft-365/security/mtp/microsoft-secure-score).
-Compliance Manager allows you to set up automated testing of those actions so that any time an action is tested and updated in Secure Score, those results synch with the same actions in Compliance Manager and count toward your compliance score.
-Enabling automated testing in this way reduces the duplicative work of manually implementing those improvement actions.
+You can set up automated testing of actions that are jointly monitored, which means that when an action is tested and updated in Secure Score, those results synch with the same actions in Compliance Manager and count toward your compliance score.

 Automatic testing is turned on by default for organizations new to Compliance Manger.
-When organizations first deploy Microsoft 365 or Office 365, it takes approximately seven days for Secure Score to fully collect data and factor it into your compliance score.
+When you first deploy Microsoft 365 or Office 365, it takes approximately seven days for Secure Score to fully collect data and factor it into your compliance score.
 When automated testing is turned on, the action’s test date won’t be updated, but its test status will update.
-When new assessments are created, scores automatically include Microsoft managed control scores and Secure Score integration.
+When new assessments are created, scores automatically include Microsoft control scores and Secure Score integration.

 The global administrator for your organization can change the settings for automated testing at any time.
 You can turn off automated testing for common improvement actions, or turn it on for individual actions.
 Follow the instructions below to change your automated testing settings.

 #### To manage your automated testing settings:

-1. Select Settings on the left navigation from anywhere in the [Microsoft 365 compliance center](https://compliance.microsoft.com/).
+1. Select **Settings** on the left navigation from anywhere in the [Microsoft 365 compliance center](https://compliance.microsoft.com/).

 2. On the settings page, select **Compliance Manager**.